Bright Light UFO Over Illinois: Five Orbs Break Away, Recombine In The Sky For Hours

 An intriguing UFO (Unidentified Flying Object) report out of Illinois finds a witness taking photos of a bright light object in the night sky that not only presented as a single object but would at times break apart into five distinct objects before reassembling.
-To add to the witness’ strange sighting one of the smaller object detached itself and simply disappeared.
+To add to the witness’ strange sighting, one of the smaller objects detached itself and simply disappeared.

 The Mutual UFO Network (MUFON), a nonprofit UFO investigative organization, posted a report (Case 81037) out of Illinois where a witness claimed to have seen a “big orb” glowing in the sky over Lake County.
 According to the witness, the orb was a simple “bright light” that she initially thought “was a star or planet, but then it started flashing and then started moving more to my right.
 Thought it was a satellite, but thought it was too large to be one.”